Click Here & Join Our Exclusive Dev Club Now!

 Who Should Attend?

-Ron Amir, the admin of the EmbeddedMaker community and an Electrical and Computer Engineer graduate from Ben-Gurion University, brings extensive industry experience.
+Ron Amir, admin of the EmbeddedMaker community, is an Electrical and Computer Engineer graduate from Ben-Gurion University, with extensive industry experience.

-Ron has worked at Intel in various roles, including as a developer and as a manager of development teams.
+• Worked at Intel in various roles, including developer and manager of development teams.

 Session 1: Binary System and Boolean Algebra